What is a Molcajete?

 - Roughly chop the onion, serrano or jalapeno, and garlic.
 Add to the molcajete.

 - Add a pinch or two of salt.
-Using a pestle or grinder, process the vegetables down to a mush-like consistency.
+Then, using a pestle or grinder, process the vegetables down to a mush-like consistency.

 - Roughly chop clean cilantro and pulverize into the onion mixture.

 - Add fresh, seedless lime and lemon juice to the cilantro/onion mixture.
-Stir to mix in the juice.
+Stir to mix in the liquid.

-- To start processing the avocado, slice lengthwise long the center around the pit.
-Twist the two avocado halves apart.
-Remove the pit and discard.
+- To start processing the avocado, sliced lengthwise long the center around the pit.
+Next, twist the two avocado halves apart.
+Finally, remove the pit and discard.